apatsufas/homebridge-tapo-p100/README.md

 I created the plugin for personal use and wanted to share it with other people too.

-It should be trivial to add support for L530 Bulbs, but I have none to test it with.
 Should also work with the P105 plugs (haven't tested it though).

 ### Thanks / Credits